 Your rabbit does not need a cage.
-However, an untrained rabbit probably should be kept in a home-base of some kind, like a pen, a cage, or some other protected housing, while you’re not home to supervise and at night when you sleep.
-(NOTE: Check out San Diego House Rabbit Society’s terrific recommendations on ex-pen living!)
+However, an untrained rabbit probably should be kept in a home-base of some kind, like an exercise pen (x-pen), a large cage, or some other protected housing, while you’re not home to supervise and at night when you sleep.
+Check out San Diego House Rabbit Society’s terrific recommendations on x-pen living!

 Rabbits are crepuscular, which means that generally they sleep during the day and during the night but are ready to play at dawn and at twilight.
 Be sure to let them out during the evening when you are home, and if possible, in the morning while you get ready for work.

 However, once your rabbit is familiar with your home, once you know what your rabbit does, and once your house has been fully bunny proofed, there’s no reason that he or she can’t have run of your home even when you’re not there.

 Is it OK to keep my rabbit in a cage with a wire floor?